envy-project/envy/README.md

 ### system-packages:
 The list of packages that your project needs that would come from a package manager (ex. `apt` in Ubuntu)

-Each entry in the list will should be an object of the following form:
+Each entry in the list should be an object of the following form:

     package: <The name of the package>
     version: <Optional: A version string to pin this package to>